chadsec1/decoyim/REPRODUCIBILITY.md

 ## Verifying reproducible binaries

-Each release of CoyIM will have several signatures for the `build_info` file available.
+Each release of DecoyIM will have several signatures for the `build_info` file available.
 You can of course download and verify each one of those signatures manually, but we also provide a simple way of verifying it using a small Ruby script.
 It can be invoked like this: